 Real estate crowdsourcing is the best alternative investment I've found for investors who want to continue investing in real estate, but more surgically with lower amounts, for potentially higher returns, and less hassle.

 Below is a snapshot of the famous Yale University endowment asset allocation.
 The endowment has over $23B in assets under management.
 Notice how they have 14% of their endowment in real estate, and less than 10% of their assets in public equity and fixed income.

 Best Real Estate Investing Platform

-Based on my first-hand research meeting with various real estate crowdsourcing CEOs and testing out their platforms, I’ve decided that Fundrise is the best real estate crowdsourcing platform today for retail investors such as yourself.
-They were founded in 2012, and are pioneers in the eREIT space.
+Based on my first-hand research meeting with various real estate crowdsourcing CEOs and testing out their platforms, I've decided that Fundrise is the best real estate crowdsourcing platform today for retail investors such as yourself.
+Fundraise was founded in 2012, and are pioneers in the eREIT space.

 Fundrise offers private eREITs and eFUNDS to help investors diversify into real estate in a less volatile way than publicly-traded REITs.
 You don't have to leverage up to buy real estate with Fundrise either, which is safer and more conservative.

 One of the best things about Fundrise is how vigorous their vetting process is of deals that make it on their platform.
 Only 5% of the deals they see are approved, giving more confidence to investors that what they are reviewing has already been thoroughly reviewed already.